 Here's a sample of our volunteer opportunities:VIEW AS

-The Mission of San Ysidro Health Center is to protect, promote, and improve the health and well being of our community’s traditionally underserved and culturally diverse people.
+The Mission of San Ysidro Health Center is to improve the health and well-being of the communities we serve with access for all.

 In 1969, San Ysidro Health Center’s Founding Mothers came together with a common mission that would set the tone for health and well being in their community for generations to come.
 The mothers, with their entire families, typically had to travel to University Hospital in Hillcrest to receive medical care.
 This was often a day-long trek transferring from bus to bus.
 To solve this problem, the Founding Mothers formed el Club de Madres to help their children and people in the community find affordable and culturally-appropriate health care in their own neighborhood.